-Each tick box, field of information and option for input in a field contained in a European instruction shall be given its own alphabetical or numerical identifier.
-Numbered identifiers that are part of more than one European instruction shall be given an identifier starting with "x" instead of the number of the European instruction.
+Each tick box, field of information and option for input in a field contained in a European instruction shall-have been given its own alphabetical or numerical identifier.
+Numbered identifiers that are part of more than one European instruction have been given an identifier starting with "x" instead of the number of the European instruction.
 This "x" may only be replaced by the number of the European instruction when transmitting this instruction digitally.